Dr. Phil Ignores Danielle Bregoli’s Birthday, She Rips Him In New Interview

 — Catch Me Outside (@DanielIeBregoli) March 1, 2017

 When Bregoli returned to the Dr. Phil show, she told him “I made you just like Oprah made you.
 You were nothing before I came on this show.”
 A downtrodden Dr. Phil continued the interview, asking Bregoli if she was going to “pursue an internet image.”
-She admitted to him that she would, in fact, continue on with the image she had portrayed the first time she appeared on the show.
+She admitted to him that she would, in fact, continue with the image she had portrayed the first time she appeared on the show.

-Bregoli has definitely kept up with her promise to continue on with her internet persona.
+Bregoli has definitely kept up with her promise to continue with her internet persona.
 She has collected 207,000 followers on Twitter and has amassed an astounding 8.4 million Instagram followers.
 Bregoli has remained in the news headlines, and trouble seems to follow wherever she goes.

 TMZ just reported that Bregoli, the “Cash me outside girl” has officially “gone Hollywood” and signed a deal with a “major TV production company.”